Skip to Main Content

 • Bad credit loans can come with challenges like higher interest rates and fees.

-Not every financial institution offers bad credit loans, but you’re most likely to find one through an online lender, a community bank or a local credit union.
-When starting your research process, look into the following institutions to avoid predatory loans — like payday loans — or misleading lending practices.
+The best bad credit loans are offered by online lenders, community banks and local credit unions.
+When starting your research process, look into the following institutions to avoid scams and predatory loans — like payday loans — or misleading lending practices.

 Online lenders